 Also mentioned earlier, coca tea is safe to drink even when it's not decocainized.
 A tea bag has about 4.2 mg of coca alkaloid.
-This is negligible compared to the 20-30 mg in a line of cocaine.
-As a stimulant, coca tea compares to a moderately strong cup of coffee.
+This is negligible compared to the 20–30 mg in a line of cocaine.
+As a stimulant, coca tea compares favorably to a moderately strong cup of coffee.
 Nonetheless, this minimal amount could still cause somebody to get a positive result on a drug test.
 That's why decocainized coca tea is a thing.

 Decocainization is a process that requires multiple solvents and an acid-based chemical process that efficiently extracts the alkaloids from the leaves.
 This process is also the reason why Coca-Cola is safe to drink.
 When Coke first came out in 1885, regular coca leaf extract was used.
-Come 1903, however, the decocainized extract was substituted and has been used ever since.
+In 1903, however, the decocainized extract was substituted and has been used ever since.

 In terms of benefits, green tea is better known as a healthful tea with its high antioxidant content, but coca tea has its own set of positive properties.
-It is considered a digestive, mood booster, and weight loss promoter like green tea.
+It is considered a digestive, mood-booster, and weight-loss promoter like green tea.
 Different components achieve these qualities for each tea, but the similarities are still worth mentioning.

-The Peruvian tea industry was set on a good trajectory when various factors contributed to its decline, one of which was the lower price of Argentine tea.
+The Peruvian tea industry was on a good trajectory when various factors contributed to its decline, one of which was the lower price of Argentine tea.
 The tea crop did not go away, however.
 These days, tea is grown on about 4,500 acres of Peruvian land, 3,000 of which are in Cuzco.

 It might seem incredible to find a Japanese crop growing on the other side of the globe, but it is not as far-fetched as it may appear.
 There are Japanese families that have been in Peru since the 19th century.
 So it's no wonder Nikkei, the harmonious fusion of Peruvian and Japanese cuisines, is a deeply entrenched element of Peru's eating culture.